josue-rojas/Asteroid/README.md

 # asteroid

-asteroid game on java
+asteroid game on java.
-c
+needs more work

+this was a project for a class